 This activity is used before reading and as a get to know you activity.
-Each student is given the page, and when time has begun, students locate a friend to sign his/her form and provide the information in the block.
-Once they’ve exchanged ideas, the students move on to another friend.
+Each student is given the page, and when time has begun, students locate a friend to sign his/her form and provide the information in the block (one per person).
+Once they’ve exchanged ideas or signed the form, the students move on to another friend.
 This continues until all of the information is gathered sort of like a scavenger hunt.
 When time is called, the whole group discusses what was learned.

 Guided Reading Resources

-If you like these activities, I do have several comprehension related products available in my Teachers Pay Teachers store you might check out.
-The first are the comprehension workmats I have uploaded for during and after reading.
-They can be printed, laminated and bound for use with small groups or in partners or used individually as a graphic organizer.
+The first resource is a collection of comprehension graphic organizers.
+These are for during and after reading.
+They can be printed, laminated and bound for use with small groups or in partners, used electronically on Google Slides TM, or used individually as a graphic organizer.

-Skill Based Anchor Charts
+Skill Based Anchor Charts for Modeling

-Guided Reading Binder
+Guided Reading Binder for Grades 2-5

 Another resource I’d like to share is my Guided Reading Binder.
 It was the most beneficial resource for my team since I set up the binder and placed it in our reading room.
 It helped them speed up planning for small group instruction because teachers could just grab their books and the pages needed.
 Since it was organized by skill and by difficulty, it was easy to use.

 As new resources were created, they were added to the binder to keep learning fresh and fun.
 The resource above is in digital for Google Slides TM and in pdf, but if you only want one or the other, you can buy just the pdf version or just the digital version.

 Primary Skill Checks for Guided Reading Groups